One Bellevue Place: 2010s-2020s

-During the fall of 2011, the Metro Government announced its intent to build a new Bellevue library elsewhere, abandoning its plans to locate at the mall site.
+During late 2011, the Metro Government announced its intent to build a new Bellevue library elsewhere, abandoning its plans to locate at the mall site.
 Around the same time, developer Crosland Southeast began a new redevelopment plan for the former mall, which also was later withdrawn.

 In November 2014, Crosland Southeast unveiled an updated development plan, calling for the demolition of the mall, which would then be replaced with a mixed-use center called "One Bellevue Place."
 This development would feature a hotel, a community ice rink facility operated by the Nashville Predators, 300 multifamily residential units, up to 125000 sqft of professional and medical office space, a cinema multiplex, and up to 600000 sqft of retail space.

 In May 2015, Sears began liquidating its store, and closed it in August.
-Demolition of the mall and its adjacent anchor buildings immediately commenced, and was completed by the end of the year.
+Demolition of the mall and its adjacent anchor buildings commenced on August 22, 2015, and was completed by the end of the year.

 The first tenants at One Bellevue Place began opening in August 2017.
 The renovated development includes an AMC movie theater, Sprouts grocery store, Burlington, Michaels, HomeGoods, Ulta Beauty, Home2 Suites hotel, Chick-fil-A, along with an apartment complex, a senior living community, a new Bellevue Community Center, and a dual-ice rink complex managed by the NHL's Nashville Predators.